scalableminds/webknossos/MIGRATIONS.unreleased.md

 - If your setup contains webknossos-workers, you may want to add the new available worker job `compute_segment_index_file` to the `supportedJobCommands` column of one or more of your workers. [#7493](https://github.com/scalableminds/webknossos/pull/7493)
 - The WEBKNOSSOS api version has changed to 6.
 The `isValidNewName` route for datasets now returns 200 regardless of whether the name is valid or not.
 The body contains a JSON object with the key "isValid". [#7550](https://github.com/scalableminds/webknossos/pull/7550)
 - If your setup contains ND datasets, run the python3 script at `tools/migrate-axis-bounds/migration.py` on your datastores to update the datasource-properties.jsons of the ND datasets. [#7535](https://github.com/scalableminds/webknossos/pull/7535)
-- With the upgrade to Play 3 and the migration to pekko, configuration keys using akka need to be changed.
+- With the upgrade to Play 3 and the migration to pekko ([#7562](https://github.com/scalableminds/webknossos/pull/7562)), configuration keys using akka need to be changed.
 For the default configuration this results in the following changes:
   - akka.requestTimeout → pekko.requestTimeout
   - akka.actor.default-dispatcher → pekko.actor.default-dispatcher
 - WKW datasets can now only be read if they have a `header.wkw` file in their mag directories.
 If specific datasets can no longer be loaded, consider adding such a file.
 Backend logging should show according error message. [#7528](https://github.com/scalableminds/webknossos/pull/7528)